Discord-Game-Pass/Diablo-Devils-Hunt/README.md

 ## Game description

-[DuckHunt V4](https://duckhunt.me) is a Discord bot inspired by MenzAgitat IRC bot of the same name.
+[Diablo IV: Devil's Hunt](https://diablo.discordgameepass.com) is a Discord minigame inspired by the Diablo franchise.

-Sometimes, a duck appears on a channel and players must kill it as fast as possible.
+Sometimes, a demon appears on a channel and players must kill it as fast as possible.
-Duckhunt have many features:
+Diablo has many features:
-- Multilingual: Duckhunt is available in English, French, Hungarian, Spanish and more
+- Dozens of demons from seven different classifications, including Furies, Calamities, and even Nightmares that only come out at night.
 - A lot of [settings](https://duckhunt.me/docs/bot-administration/edit-settings-settings-list) can be applied to the bot
 - 40+ [levels](https://duckhunt.me/docs/players-guide/levels-and-experience) with different titles, weapons, benefits...
 - A [complete shop](https://duckhunt.me/commands/shop) with more than 25 items available using experience points